mmikowski/powercss/README.md

 Virtual stylesheets (**vsheets**) contain the same information as a traditional CSS file but in JSON format and using symbols instead of literal strings.
 Let's add two **vsheets** definition to `pcss._ex001_.js`.
-We will use some advanced features, but don't get lost in the details.
-We discuss symbol subsitution in the **Mixin maps** section.
+Don't worry about the syntax yet; we will discuss that in the **Mixin maps** section.

 ```js
   // Begin define selector lists